 In June 2020, AST resolved to update the “Association for Computing Machinery (ACM) Code of Ethics” policy, originally established in September 2006, as follows:

-In September 2006, the AST resolved to adopt the Association for Computing Machinery (ACM) Code of Ethics as a series of principles to guide and govern practice among its membership.
-Read more on our Adopted Policies page.
+- The Association for Software Testing has adopted the Association for Computing Machinery (ACM) Code of Ethics, as passed by the ACM Council on June 22, 2018, as a series of principles to guide and govern practice among its membership.

 ACM Code of Ethics and Professional Conduct

 Computing professionals’ actions change the world.
 To act responsibly, they should reflect upon the wider impacts of their work, consistently supporting the public good.
 The ACM Code of Ethics and Professional Conduct (“the Code”) expresses the conscience of the profession.